subugoe/rdd-technical-reference/rdd-technical-reference.md

 - where to document the code? where is it documented in RDD?

-### Developer Documentation
+### Developer documentation

-- architecture of the software
+#### Architecture of the software

-    - use UML? use automatted tools?
-    - must be updated regularly!
+Each software project should be documented using an architecture diagram that helps understanding its basic functionality (using tools to generate diagrams such as UML class diagrams seems not to be possible in every case).

+Examples:
     - @TODO mw: Looks for XQuery architecture things <https://github.com/vronk/SADE/tree/METS-crxq/docs>
     - @TODO fu: Looks for JAVA ULM things (crud)

+Call diagrams can be useful to follow code and service calls and should be existing for every API call.

+#### API documentation

+    - used parameters, author and since annotations
     - @TODO fu: See Dennis' LABSUBBLOG entry <https://lab.sub.uni-goettingen.de/self-updating-docs.html>
-    - @TODO fu, uv: Looks for UML diagram for tg-iiif-metadata

-- API documentation

-    - used parameters, author and since annotations
     - links to callers? who is calling this method, and when?

 - meet and write documentation together regularly?